mauleyzaola/maupod/src/server/maupod/cmd/player/mpv.md

 * `seek`: TODO
 * `speed`: Slow down or speed up playback by the factor given as parameter.
 Values are numbers from `0.01` to `100`
 * `volume`: Sets the volume.
 Values are numbers from `0` to `100`
-* `start`: Sets the position in seconds the track will start playing.
-Only applies for next tracks.
-Value is a relative or absolute number, for instance `+10` will start playing at `00:10`

 ## COMMANDS